QF 6-pounder Hotchkiss: Japanese service

-Japan adopted the 40 caliber Hotchkiss 6-pounder in the 1880s to arm its destroyers, protected cruisers and unprotected cruisers.
+Japan adopted the 40 calibre Hotchkiss 6-pounder in the 1880s to arm its destroyers, protected cruisers and unprotected cruisers.
 The Japanese versions of the 6-pounder were known as Yamanouchi guns and were largely identical to their British equivalents.
 Ships on both sides of the First Sino-Japanese war and Russo-Japanese war were armed with Hotchkiss 6-pounder guns.
 The 6-pounder was the standard secondary and tertiary armament on most Japanese destroyers built between 1890 and 1920, and was still in service as late as the Pacific War.